Joint Ventures 2024 Comparisons

 • General Partnerships are straightforward to set up but struggle with debt financing as the unlimited personal liability of all partners raises perceived risk.

 The regulator of incorporated JVs will depend on registration location.
 Federally, the regulator is Corporations Canada, who oversees compliance under the Canadian Business Corporations Act (the CBCA).
-All Canadian provinces and territories have their own incorporation laws and regulators.
+All Canadian provinces and territories have their own laws and regulators.
 Though similar, there are differences between each of the provincial, territorial and federal jurisdictions that impact applicable requirements.

 Partnership JVs are regulated by the provincial and territorial laws where the partnership is formed.